Toronzo Cannon: Biography

 Cannon first bought a guitar at age 22.
 He played reggae music before playing blues.
 Among the influences he has named are Albert Collins, B.B.
 King, Freddie King, Buddy Guy and Jimi Hendrix.

 Cannon played guitar with Tommy McCracken, Wayne Baker Brooks, L.V.
 Banks and Joanna Connor beginning in 1996.
 He started his own band, The Cannonball Express in 2001.
-He recorded My Woman (self-released in 2007), Leaving Mood (Delmark, 2011) and John The Conqueror Root (Delmark, 2013).
+He recorded My Woman (self-released in 2007), Leaving Mood (Delmark, 2011) and John The Conquer Root (Delmark, 2013).
 The third album was nominated for a Blues Music Award as Rock Blues Album of the Year in 2013.

 He signed with Alligator Records in 2015.
 His Alligator Records debut, The Chicago Way, co-produced by Cannon and Alligator Records president Bruce Iglauer, was released on February 26, 2016.

 Cannon drives a Chicago Transit Authority bus during the day and performs at night, on weekends and during vacation breaks.

 Cannon has performed at the Chicago Blues Festival nine times.
 He headlined in 2015.
 He has also performed in many United States and European cities.
 His overseas tours include Mexico (2010), South Africa (2011), Armenia (2013 and 2014), France and Netherlands (2013), France and Spain (2014) and Sweden, France, Spain, Belgium, Netherlands and Luxembourg (2015).
 His UK debut came at the Edinburgh Blues Club Voodoo Rooms in 2017.

-His daughter, Gayun Cannon, is also a talented, multi-instrumentalist who goes to Whitney M. Young Magnet High School.

 Blues Matters (UK) said, "Toronzo is the real deal.
 Blistering guitar and inventive songs: jealousy, double-crossing, knives and hand grenades...
 Chicago style."